team-mayes/atesa/docs/the_config_file.rst

 The contents of the configuration file are read line-by-line into ATESA as literal python code, which enables invocation of python built-in functions as well as methods of pytraj and numpy (and anything else you may wish to import).
 This means comments can be included in-line or on their own lines preceded by a '#' character, and blank lines are simply ignored. **Warning**: This input is not sanitized in any way.
 For this reason among others, "shutil.rmtree('/')" makes for a poor working directory!!

 Note that ATESA can also handle user-defined functions in the configuration file.
 These can be useful for, for example, defining custom CV terms.
-One limitation is that all function definitions need to take place on a single line.
+One limitation is that all function definitions need to take place on a single line (although newline characters ("``\n``") can be included and will be treated as a line break).
 In order to invoke a function defined in the configuration file elsewhere in the configuration file, simply prepend "``settings.``" before the function handle.
-For example:
+As a trivial example:

 .. code-block:: python

-    def myfunc(x): print(x + 1)
+    def myfunc(x):\n return x + 1
     cvs = ['settings.myfunc(2)']

 (See :ref:`CVDefinitions` below for more information on how the `cvs` option is defined.)